mircealungu/mircea/thoughtstream.md

 **May 3**

 We teach scalability.
 We should teach downscaling.
 Otherwise we end up with everybody doing gigantic systems when they don't need to.
-Possible topic for SE - It Depends Course.
+Possible topic for the *In Software It Depends* Course.
 Will fit the lichess case study.

-Another topic there could be profiling.
-People talk about profilers as "given".
-No. Implement your own.
-So you don't look so impressed by X, Y, Z tool.
+Another topic that I'd like to teach would be profiling.
+People talk about profilers as magic.
+Only after you implement your own you can be less impressed.
+A bit like that company that was paying a ton of money for an off-the-shelf *feature flag* infrastructure.

 **